AbinashBishoyi/zegoggl.es/_posts/2009-06-16-twitter-dreams-part-3:-animals_zombies_and_pigs.markdown

   title: "twitter dreams part 3: animals, zombies & pigs"
 ---

-Ok, after looking at [celebrities](/2009/05/twitter-dreams-part-2:-celebrities.html) two other types of dreams stood out: those involving animals and mythical creatures.
+OK, after looking at [celebrities](/2009/05/twitter-dreams-part-2:-celebrities.html) two other types of dreams stood out: those involving animals and mythical creatures.
 Below you'll see the distribution of the most common animals in dreams reported on twitter.
 Lots of cats, snakes and fishes!